KesMath/Nand2Tetris/README.md

 To use the Hack Assembler, follow these steps:

-    Run the Hack Assembler using the following command:
+    Run the Hack Assembler using the following command (COMPILED ON: x86_64 GNU/Linux):

-    make asm #COMPILED ON: x86_64 GNU/Linux
+    make asm
     make run-all